agentrickard/domain/README.txt

 5.4   Grants

 In each of the realms, there are specific rules for node access grants, as follows.

+  - domain_all
+  In some specific cases, like Search, or MySite, or the user's Tracker page we want people to be able to see content across all affiliates.
+Only the domain_all grant is assigned in these cases.
+This grants only 'grant_view'.

   - domain_site
   By design, all site users, including anonymous users, are granted access to